 Let me first warn you, dear reader, or perhaps excite you: This is a longer piece, one to read with leisure and time to reflect.
 Don’t try to start between two bites of a hamburger – we will lose each other.
 Have a seat, join me for a cup of tea, if possible next to a fireplace with a crackling fire, and let’s begin together a fascinating, hopefully for you, as it is for me, deeply meaningful journey.

-Once upon a time, a very long time, a time so long that suddenly time vanished, chances may have been that you have sought both medical and psychological help of one sort or another in and beyond your lifetime.
+Chances are that you have sought both medical and psychological help of one sort or another in your lifetime.
 You may have dealt with doctors trying to help you with chronic pain, seen human resources professionals, guidance counselors, personal coaches, counselors, social workers, psychotherapists, psychologists or psychiatrists, visited medicine men or women, gurus, Reiki masters, clairvoyants, psychics, Tarot readers, astrologists and more, and you have likely downloaded meditation recordings, work books and other self-help materials of all sorts.
 Have you ever asked yourself what you were actually doing by reaching out like that?
 To put the question differently, what do all these professionals have in common?
-What and who are you actually trying to understand?
-My thesis in this article is that in all these cases you were curious about, and seeking help and guidance in dealing with your mind.
+What and who are you actually trying to understand when you are dealing with a disease?
+My thesis is that in all these cases, and without knowing it, you were curious about your mind, and seeking help and guidance in how to best deal with it.
 As you may have noticed however, doing so efficiently is easier said than done, and the mind is vexingly complex and difficult to get a grasp on.

 Imagine I asked you as part of a group of people to assemble 4-word sentences from sets of 5 scrambled words, and half the scrambled sentences contained words like forgetful, bald, RRSP, Florida, gray, wrinkle, bald, healthcare, golfing, cane, etc., and then I would ask you to walk down a hall to another examination room to do another task.
 In a similar fashion I would also ask someone else as part of another group of people to do the same, except that the list of words would be seedling, forest, sunshine, computer, hockey, rocket etc., and they, too, would walk down the same hall to the same examination room.
 Do you know that you and your group would walk down the hall at a significantly slower pace than the other group?
 This was an actual piece of research at New York University by John Bargh, showing how we are constantly influenced by forces in the mind we do not have the faintest idea exist.
 In this case, the first set of words your group was exposed to all have a relationship to old age, while the second set doesn’t.
 The simple unconscious suggestion of old age influences your thinking and actions in what you can see is a significant and measurable way.
 This is called priming.
 The moral of the story?